TheMrityunjayPathak/CovidPandemicAnalysis/README.md

 ## Sections in the Report

-**Report has Multiple Section's from where you can manage the Data, Like :**
+**Report has multiple section's from where you can manage the data, like :**

-- Report Data can be sliced by Country to show Data of that particular Country.
+- Report data can be sliced by country to show data of that particular country.

 - It has cards showing Population, Total Cases, Total Active Cases and Total Deaths.

-- It has a Map Section which shows the Particular Country which is selected from the Slicer.
+- It has a map section which shows the particular country selected from the slicer.

-- And Lastly, It has a Pie Chart showing Total Population of Country and Total Recovered Cases from that Country.
+- And Lastly, It has a pie chart that shows Total Population of the Country and Total Population Recovered.

 ## Getting Started

-- Clone the repository to your local machine using the following command :
+- Clone this repository to your local machine by using the following command :
 ```
 git clone https://github.com/TheMrityunjayPathak/CovidPandemicAnalysis.git
 ```